David Surrey Littlemore

-David Surrey Gibson Littlemore AO (24 June 1910 – 10 September 1989) was one of Australia's most distinguished architects.
+David Surrey Gibson Littlemore (24 June 1910 – 10 September 1989) was one of Australia's most distinguished architects.
 Littlemore was one of the first life fellows of the Royal Australian Institute of Architects.
 He was head of construction supervision in the consortium Hall Todd & Littlemore appointed by the NSW Government Architect to complete the Sydney Opera House in April 1966 when Mr Jørn Utzon resigned his commission from the NSW Government.
 Peter Hall was design architect and Lionel Todd was responsible for contract documentation.

 Career

 Littlemore's career began with the design of a sugar mill in his home town of Bundaberg when he was 14, followed by study and design work with Sydney architect Mr Emil Sodersten.

 He became a partner in Rudder, Littlemore, and Rudder, which won a Royal Institute of British Architects' Bronze Medal for the Qantas Building located at 1 Chifley Square in Sydney's CBD.
 "Qantas House" was added to the New South Wales Government State Heritage Register.